dvmtn/carabiner/README.md

 -----

 1. Clone
+2. Edit package.json to have your projects name in it
-2. Run `npm install`
+3. Run `npm install`
-3. Run `grunt` to keep compiling during development
+4. Run `grunt` to keep compiling during development
-4. Run `grunt build` to build and lint a version ready for shipping
+5. Run `grunt build` to build and lint a version ready for shipping